operasoftware/devopera/src/tv/_posts/2012-02-10-html5-audio-video-in-opera-tv-store-apps.md

 license: cc-by-3.0
 ---

-<p block="disclaimer"><strong elem="title">Please note</strong> that parts of this article refers to older Presto-based versions of the Opera TV products (Opera TV SDK 3.x).
+<p block="disclaimer"><strong>Please note</strong> that parts of this article refers to older Presto-based versions of the Opera TV products (Opera TV SDK 3.x).
 These versions are still live in a lot of devices that are active in all markets, but most devices shipped since 2015 are based on the newer Blink-based Opera product.</p>

 Update history: